 The Home Shopping Process

-- How Much House Can I Afford: Remember that the mortgage payment is not the only factor involved when making monthly payments on your home loan.
-You need to take account insurance, taxes, and private mortgage insurance, if applicable.
-You need to decided on how much you are able to afford on your new home.
-Keep in mind up-front expenses such as closing costs when you are calculating what you can spend.
-Use the online calculators at www.gustancho.com to determine how much house you can afford.
+Remember that the mortgage payment is not the only factor involved when making monthly payments on a home loan.
+Need to take into account insurance, taxes, and private mortgage insurance, if applicable.
+Need to decide on how much homeowners are able to afford on their new home.
+Keep in mind up-front expenses such as closing costs when you calculating what they can spend.
+Use the online calculators at www.gustancho.com to determine how much house they can afford.

 Real Estate Purchase Offer